White pride

+A picture of the slogan "White Pride World Wide" with Celtic cross.
+It is commonly used by white nationalists.

-White pride is an expression primarily used by white separatist, white nationalist, fascist, neo-Nazi, and white supremacist organizations in order to signal racist or racialist viewpoints.
+White pride is an expression primarily used by white nationalist, neo-Nazi, and white supremacist organizations in order to signal racist or racialist viewpoints.
 It is also a slogan used by the prominent post–Ku Klux Klan group Stormfront and a term used to make racist/racialist viewpoints more palatable to the general public who may associate historical abuses with the terms white nationalist, neo-Nazi, and white supremacist.
 It is often used alongside the related term white power.

 Provenance

+In the 1980s, the phrase was used by members of the white supremacist group the Order.
+The Ku Klux Klan held a "White Pride" rally in 1986 in Marquette Park, led by Thom Robb.
+The incident led to major local conflict.
+By 1987, the Aryan Nations were selling "White Pride World Wide" merchandise.